 While perch feed during the entire day, they are most active in the morning and evening, during the hours of first and last light.

 I can’t tell you how many times I’ve had perch fishing trips that were absolutely killing it during the first hours in the morning and then completely died out as the morning progressed towards noon.
 It’s like someone puts a lock on the perch, slowing them down and minimizing their appetite.

 Then toward evening, when the sun is slowly disappearing, they can suddenly become extremely active and hungry again.
 That’s the daytimes you should focus when it comes to perch!

 This is definitely my best tip for perch; avoid high-pressure weather at all costs!
 Perch aren’t all that fond of the weather conditions that are usually associated with high-pressure systems.
 They include:

 - Clear skies and bright sunlight

 - Northern or eastern winds

 Perch like mild and stable temperatures, clouds, light drizzles, and southern or western winds.
 So make sure you head out during a stable and ongoing low or high-pressure system when targeting perch.
 You can also read this article if you want to learn more about the best weather for perch fishing.

 Fish Under Overhanging Trees

 Perch are small predators, which means that they are also prey fish for bigger predators in their habitat.
 That’s why they like to keep a stealthy profile and prefer features they can hide in, under, or behind.

 One classic such feature is an overhanging tree or bush.
-Not only does it provide superb stealth, it also offers plenty of food for the perch, in the form of smaller prey fish and insects, as well as some much needed shade and hence cooler water during high summer.
+Not only does it provide superb stealth, but it also offers plenty of food for the perch, in the form of smaller prey fish and insects, as well as some much-needed shade and hence cooler water during high summer.